reg1reg1/reg1reg1.github.io/_posts/2020-04-10-Privacy-By-Design.md

 The first step would be to identifying where the personal data or customer data is located in your organization - This is important, as only then would you be in a position to categorize it and associate the risks associated with that data.

-The privacy team is responsible for collectively recognizing what part of customer data is PII (Personally Identifiable Information) say names, phone-numbers, ip's ,etc. This would vary from organization to organization.
+The privacy team is responsible for collectively recognizing what part of customer data is PII (Personally Identifiable Information) say names, phone-numbers, ip's ,etc. This would vary from organization to organization, but once done, the team needs to then